-The policy for promoting diversity on the management bodies of UK regulated entities is designed to promote sound governance outcomes, ensure optimal decision-making for the benefit of the Group's shareholders and reduce the propensity for group-think.
+The Policy for promoting diversity on the management bodies of UK regulated entities is designed to promote sound governance outcomes, ensure optimal decision-making for the benefit of the Group's shareholders and reduce the propensity for group-think.
 The policy aims to ensure that diversity aspects will be promoted when appointing candidates to UK boards.
-The Firm recognises that successful businesses embrace diversity at all levels, including the Board and senior management.
+The Company recognises that successful businesses embrace diversity at all levels, including the Board and senior management.

-RWM UK aims to ensure that the Board is comprised of directors with an appropriate balance of skills and experience relative to the Firm's business strategy and risks therein.
+FAM LLP aims to ensure that the Board is comprised of persons with an appropriate balance of skills and experience relative to the Firm's business strategy and risks therein.
 The Board aims to comply with the UK Regulated Entities' Diversity Policy and the wider Group balance and inclusion aspirations.
-Female representation on the Board currently stands at 11% and ethnic diversity also currently stands at 11%.
-The Board has aspirations to increase gender diversity in the future when assessing board composition or identifying suitable candidates for the Board.